tomsrocket/channel23/README.md

     | post_mime_type        | varchar(100)        | NO   |     |                     |                |
     | comment_count         | bigint(20)          | NO   |     | 0                   |                |
     +-----------------------+---------------------+------+-----+---------------------+----------------+

-## Run hexo in dev mode

-    npm run serve

-Beware: This will NOT generate tag- or category-pages..
-To test them you need to generate the real thing

-## Deploy to production

-    npm run generate

-This will build all the files and write them to the "public" dir.

-Tar it with

-    tar -czvf blog.tgz public

- Then upload it to server and unzip.